 Mindfulness is the practice of paying attention in the present moment.
-With mindful colouring, we draw our attention into the present moment through colouring-in using a colouring book* or colouring sheet (ones usually designed for adults).
+With mindful colouring, we draw our attention to the present moment through colouring-in using a colouring book* or colouring sheet (ones usually designed for adults).

 So as my children sat and coloured in that afternoon, I too got out my book (stole their pencils) and started my mindful colouring.
 It was so absorbing.
 I obviously was aware my kids were there, but I was relaxed.
 We chatted about colours, whiled away a good hour & then admired each other’s creations.
 As time with children under 5 goes, it was pretty stress-free and enjoyable.
 It soon became a habit.